mikro-orm/mikro-orm/docs/docs/defining-entities.md

 ## Using BaseEntity

 You can define your own base entity with properties that you require on all entities, like primary key and created/updated time.
+Single table inheritance is also supported.

+Read more about this topic in [Inheritance Mapping](inheritance-mapping.md) section.

 > If you are initializing the ORM via `entities` option, you need to specify all your
 > base entities as well.